JimberSoftware/docs/devices/servers/servers.md

 - The synology hasn't started up yet and is not yet discoverable.
 Refresh the search a few times as it might take some time.
 - You are not on the same network as the synology or it is not connected to the internet.
 - It is turned off.
 - The synology has to be restarted because of some failure.
-Hold the power button untill the blue light blinks, then let go.
+Hold the power button until the blue light blinks, then let go.
-Wait untill it is turned off, then press the power button again.
-Wait untill you hear a beep before it can be found on find.synology.com (+- 1minute).
+Wait until it is turned off, then press the power button again.
+Wait until you hear a beep before it can be found on https://find.synology.com (+- 1 minute).

 ##### Installation
 Connect the synology and go through all the steps, most are straight forward.